 Founded in New York City in 1987 by Steve Mariotti, a former entrepreneur turned high school math teacher in the South Bronx, NFTE began as a program to prevent dropouts and improve academic performance among students who were at risk of failing or quitting school.

-To date, NFTE has worked with more than 500,000 young people from low-income communities in programs across the U.S. and around the world.
+The NFTE has worked with more than 500,000 young people from low-income communities in programs across the U.S. and around the world.
+As of fall, 2014 NFTE operates our successful curriculum in 19 U.S. communities and 12 countries and continues to expand - sharing and spreading the transformative power of entrepreneurship.